-You must insure your property, and keep it insured, from the date stated in the Offer of Advance, or from the date on which we pay you the Advance - whichever is the earliest - until the whole debt is repaid.
+You must insure your property, and keep it insured, from the date on which we pay you the Advance until the whole debt is repaid.

 You must insure against fire and such other risks as we reasonably require and tell you from time to time, to protect our security.